stennety/mywebsite/_posts/2022-10-03-elitricity.md

 See the [current grid sources](/elitricity/).

-_I have other experiments in an [X-tricity](https://codepen.io/collection/nxmmwb) CodePen collection of forks built with different frameworks: Preact, Preact and Vue, so far._
+_I have other experiments in an [X-tricity](https://codepen.io/collection/nxmmwb) CodePen collection of forks built with different frameworks: React, Preact and Vue, so far._